Wave-Studio/JSBoard/README.md

 ## Install

-Installing is pretty simple, just conle the github repo and use the examples thing.
-You can also use `yarn add sorse` or `npm i sorse`.
+Installing is pretty simple, just clone the github repo and use the examples.
+You can also use `yarn add source` or `npm i source`.

 ## Addon-API